taylorharkley2/NeuralNets/README.md

 Within ICE2, you will see a note regarding Nengo literature that might look very similar to your ICE2 assignment.
 It will be abundantly clear to me if you directly copy from the Nengo literature - _do not do that otherwise your grade will suffer_.

-# In Class Exercise 2 - Deep Neural Networks in Nengo (to be released 2/1)
+# In Class Exercise 2 - Deep Neural Networks in Nengo (Workday 2/1)

 (1) Ensure you are using your 495 Virtual Environment created via instructions [here](https://github.com/kaitlin-fair/495venv_setup).